mmadurga/BetaDecayUtils.jl/README.md

 calculate the beta-decay Q value using shell model calculation of the ground state energies

-groundstateparent:absolute energy of the parent ground state in MeV groundstatechild:absolute energy of the child ground state in MeV
+`groundstateparent`:absolute energy of the parent ground state in MeV

+`groundstatechild`:absolute energy of the child ground state in MeV

-zparent: Z of the parent
+`zparent`: Z of the parent

-aparent: A of the parent
+`aparent`: A of the parent

-zchild: Z of the child
+`zchild`: Z of the child

-aparent: A of the child
+`aparent`: A of the child

 ###